OpticalUltrasoundImaging/OCTGui/README.md

 #### Windows

-Activate the Visual Studio Developer PowerShell first, and run all commands inside the Developer PowerShell
+Activate the Visual Studio Developer PowerShell and run all commands inside the Developer PowerShell

 3 CMake presets are provided for Windows